YourAima/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Command to create an empty file: `touch hello`
-Command to make a file executable: `chmod u+x hello` Command to grant multiple permissions: `chmod 774 hello`
+Command to make a file executable: `chmod u+x hello` Command to grant multiple permissions: `chmod 774 hello` Command to grant permission to everybody: `chmod 7777 hello`